-My favourite place in Cyprus so far is Paphos.
+My favourite place in Cyprus is Paphos so far.
 This small colourful town, full of myths and history, smells differently, breathes differently and lives its own independent life, untouched by time.
-Built on the Greek side of the island, Paphos has charmed me by its calmness, endless sunny days and artistic atmosphere.
+Built on the Greek side of the island, Paphos charmed me by its calmness, endless sunny days and artistic atmosphere.

 The legend tells, just a few steps away from Paphos, goddess of love and beauty Aphrodite rose from the sea foam.
 She landed right at the coast of Paphos, where now Stone of Aphrodite could be seen.
-I found out Cyprus is actually well known as the birth place of the goddess of love and remains up to now a very romantic and fascinating island.
+I found Cyprus is not only known as the birth place of the goddess of love, but also remains a very romantic and fascinating island nowadays.

-If you are willing to go to Paphos, I recommend to get a direct flight to the International airport next to the city.
-I did the mistake to pick a flight to the airport of Larnaca, 120 km away from Paphos.
-In addition, there is no direct bus line Larnaca-Paphos. so I had to switch the bus in Limassol, which is located at the middle of the distance.
+If you plan to go to Paphos, I would recommend to take a direct flight to the International airport next to the city.
+I did a mistake to pick a flight to the airport of Larnaca, 120 km away from Paphos.
+The other problem was the lack of direct bus line Larnaca-Paphos.
+I needed to switch the bus in Limassol, which is located at the middle of the distance.

-Nothing wrong, kind of adventure in case it’s not a weekend.
-There is no guarantee when you will finally arrive if it happens to travel during the weekend.
-But once in Paphos the party begins.
+Nothing wrong if the travel is not just a short weekend trip or a prolong city break.
+Once in Paphos the party immediately begins.
 All restaurants, bars, beaches, historical spots are situated near each other.
-I enjoyed firstly walking in between and later rented a bicycle.
+I enjoyed walking in between, then later on I rented a bicycle.
 It was actually a clever decision, because the traffic in Cyprus is on the left side of the road.
-I don’t feel much confident in my left hand driving skills, being more than 20 years a right hand driver.
+I don’t feel much confident in my left side driving skills, being more than 20 years a right side driver.

-Be aware, Cyprus is not Greece !!!
+Be aware, Cyprus is not like Greece !!!
 If you already were in Greece, then you could think everything would be the same or similar.
 This could cause a wrong preparation and expectations, while going to Cyprus.
 Right, part of the island speaks Greek language and has common mythology with Greece, but more less that’s all.
-I have been too arrogant, making the mistake above and then faced the slapping reality.
+I was nearly arrogant to make the mistake above.
+Then I faced the slapping reality.

-- Traffic is on the left, like in the UK ( Greece drives right).
+- Traffic is on the left side, like in the UK ( Greece drives on the right).
 Very slow and quiet motorway

-- The chance to meet English speaking locals is thousands times higher than in Greece.
+- The chance to meet English speaking residents is thousands of times higher than in Greece.
 In fact everyone in Cyprus speaks English (and Russian in Limassol).

 - I have been probably 20 times in Greece and could assure you, the Cypriots are 10 times more smiling, polite and willing to help.